Entrepreneur & Sun West CEO Pavan Agarwal Set as Keynote Speaker at Texas Blockchain Summit

-Taking to the Zlotnik stage on Friday, Nov 18, at 1 p.m., Pavan Agarwal, founder and CEO of Sun West & Ceilligence, will speak and participate in the Future of Banking Panel.
-Mr. Agarwal will give an exclusive insight into just how the company's empathetic AI technology, Morgan™ (a ground-breaking application powered by AI & blockchain and simply described as an underwriter at your fingertips operating at near real-time speed ) has brought and continued to build equality of access and service across all demographic and economic segments.
+Taking to the Zlotnik stage on Friday, Nov.
+18, at 1 p.m., Pavan Agarwal, founder and CEO of Sun West and its sister company Celligence, will speak and participate in the Future of Banking Panel.
+Mr. Agarwal will give an exclusive insight into just how the company's empathetic AI technology, Morgan™ (a ground-breaking application powered by AI & blockchain and simply described as an underwriter at your fingertips operating at near-real-time speed), has brought and continued to build equality of access and service across all demographic and economic segments.
 You can learn more about Morgan™ via https://www.hellomorgan.com.

 Contact Information: